 We usually have to disclose the complainant’s identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
 If a complainant doesn’t want information identifying him or her to be disclosed, we will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.

 We will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for two years from closure in a secure environment.

 Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

 When we take enforcement action against someone, we may publish the identity of the defendant in our Annual Report or elsewhere.
 Usually we do not identify any complainants unless the details have already been made public.

-Your personal information, including a copy of your CV, will be held for a period no longer than we deem necessary, it will then be destroyed or deleted.
+Your personal information, including a copy of your CV, will be held for a period no longer than six month, it will then be destroyed or deleted.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.